Ehsan-Afzali-2024/dash/README.md

 ## Conclusion

-**Dash** CSS Framework provides a comprehensive set of utility classes that facilitate rapid and efficient web design.
+**Dash.css** provides a comprehensive set of utility classes that facilitate rapid and efficient web design.
 By utilizing these classes, developers can create responsive, visually appealing layouts with minimal effort.